ruslanmv/ruslanmv.github.io/_posts/2022-09-01-How-to-translate-videos-in-YouTube-with-Python.md

 # Introduction

-I have developed this program taking the **subscripts** of **YouTube** and **translate** them, if they do not exist, then it is extracted the audio and is  applied the technique of  **speech recognition** and then applied the technique of  **text to speech**  then  it is replaced the audio video with the translated audio.
+I have developed this program by taking the **subscripts** of **YouTube** and **translating** them, if they do not exist, then the audio is extracted, and is applied the technique of **speech recognition** and then applied the technique of **text to speech** then it is replaced the audio-video with the translated audio.

 Notice that this program is **not designed** to translate **musical videos** or **videos larger than 10 minutes**.
-Because there are limits of the **APIs** used in this program.
+Because there are limits to the **APIs** used in this program.
 Moreover, the quality of the audio should be good.

-Well, is time to explain how to use this program, first at all we need to create our environment.
+Well, it is time to explain how to use this program, first of all, we need to create our environment.

 ## Step 1.
 Creation of the environment